Check out our initiatives!

 Frank Ntilikina, NBA player

 Show Off Your Mask

 “Show Off Your Mask” encourages public engagement with the Stay Safe Africa campaign by encouraging people to join the movement and raise awareness around the importance of wearing a mask to protect oneself and others against Covid-19.
 Join the movement by sharing a photograph of yourself on social media using the hashtags #ShowOffYourMaskAfrica and #StaySafeAfrica.
 Invite your friends, families and followers to do the same.

 Early June, over 500 face masks and flyers delivered to Special Olympics Senegal’s athletes, in partnership with Senegalese fashion designer Sarah Diouf’s brand Tongoro, supported by the #ShowOffYourMask social media challenge.

 Check out their prevention video clip here .

 Hand washing with soap and water or alcohol-based hand sanitizer is one of the most effective ways to prevent COVID-19.
 Yet, 1 in 3 people still live without adequate sanitation facilities in Africa, putting their health and their lives at risk.
 As it is now more important than ever that we work to promote hygiene to protect Africa from COVID-19, we collaborate with key institutions and civil society organizations to deliver hand washing facilities to the most vulnerable communities.
 In countries like Senegal, where some schoolchildren are set to head back to school, we’ve distributed 300 hand washing stations to support the Ministry of Education in its mandate to maintain education during the pandemic.

-If you would like to provide financial or technical assistance to support the campaign and spread our preventative messages to hard-to-reach and vulnerable communities, contact :
+If you would like to provide financial or technical assistance to strengthen health systems and improve vaccination efforts across Africa, contact: